Sappy Sweet: Maple Sugar Season in Michigan

 You can find a list of all the participating farms and centers at MichiganMaple.org.
 Each participating farm offers various family-friendly activities, including a chance to see how the sap is collected and turned into syrup and other maple treats.

-Vermontville Maple Syrup Festival takes place April 25-27 in Vermontville, Michigan.
+Vermontville Maple Syrup Festival celebrates its 85th festival this year, April 24-26 in Vermontville, Michigan.
 It is the original Michigan maple syrup festival.

-Shepherd Maple Syrup Festival will be held April 24-27 in Shephard, Michigan.
+Shepherd Maple Syrup Festival will be held April 23-26 in Shepherd, Michigan.

 Take a guided tour of the sugar bush and see how maple syrup is made.
 Learn how to tap a tree and visit the evaporator to see how sap is boiled down into syrup.
-You can also add a pancake meal to go at the end of the journey.
-The cost is $3 per child over 2 and $5 per adult.
-You can choose a date and register here.
+The cost is $3 per child over 2, $5 per adult and $10 vehicle entry.
+Registration is required.

 Learn how to make maple syrup from your own maple tree.
 They’ll show you how to collect and boil the sap over a campfire.
 You can enjoy a free syrup treat at the end of each one-hour time slot.
 The cost is $7 per person, and registration is required.

-Maple Sweetness at the Wolcott Mill Metropark Farm Center Office in Romeo takes place on Saturdays and Sundays throughout March from 11:00 AM to 2:00 PM.
+Maple Sweetness at the Wolcott Mill Metropark Farm Center Office in Romeo takes place on Saturdays and Sundays from February 28 to March 21 from 11:00 AM to 2:00 PM.

 Learn about Michigan’s earliest crop: maple sugar.
-Enjoy a tractor-drawn wagon ride to their sugar shack to see their wood-fired evaporator turn sap into syrup.
+Visit their sugar shack to see their wood-fired evaporator turn sap into syrup.
 Walk through the woods and see how trees are chosen and tapped.
-The cost is $3 per child over 2 and $5 per adult.
-Registration is not required.
+No registration is required for this free event.

-You can take a hayride to the maple tree grove, tap the trees and then watch how sap is turned into syrup.
-Your family will not only see all the steps, but they will be able to participate in the process.
-Registration is not required.
-Call 248-374-0200 for information.
+You can take a hayride to the maple tree grove, walk into the sugar bush, tap the trees and then watch how sap is turned into syrup.
+Your family will not only see all the steps but also participate in the process.
+Reservations are available but not required.
+Tour and Farm are $12 per person at the door.
+Children under 2 are free.

-MSU Tollgate Farm MapleFest is March 8-9 from 8:30 AM-1:00 PM at the Tollgate Farm in Novi.
+MSU Tollgate Farm MapleFest is March 7-8 from 9:00 AM to 5:00 PM at the Tollgate Farm in Novi.

 Your family will take a wagon tour to the sugar bush, where you will tour the sugar shack, learn how to tap a maple tree and explore the history of maple tapping.
 You’ll also enjoy pure maple syrup on freshly made pancakes.
 The cost is $18 per person; children 2 years old and under are free.
-Registration is required.
+MapleFest is a fundraiser, reservations required.